Pozyx for Non-GPS Navigation¶

 Configuration through the Ground Station¶

-Ensure that Copter-3.5 (or higher) is loaded onto the flight controller and connect with a Ground Station (i.e. Mission Planner).
+Ensure that Copter-3.5 (or higher) is loaded onto the autopilot and connect with a Ground Station (i.e. Mission Planner).

 - set BCN_TYPE to 1 (means using Pozyx system)